LucasLopesSI/ThoughtExperiments/README.md

 ## Instructions to run the Thought Experiment II:

 -  Open 3 terminals in the current project folder
--  Install all required dependencies with pip (if not yet done)
+-  Install all required dependencies with pip (if not done yet)
--  run python3 s4.py in the firt termianl
+-  run python3 s4.py in the firt terminal
--  run python3 s2.py in the second termianl
+-  run python3 s2.py in the second terminal
--  run python3 s3.py in the third termianl
+-  run python3 s3.py in the third terminal
 -  The terminal of s3 outputs the deviations of observer predictions